-Fury grows after protest deaths in Indian Muslim neighborhood
+Fury grows after deaths in Indian Muslim neighborhood

 “Suddenly there was chaos when the crowd started pelting stones at us and firing at us,” the report says.
 In response, police used batons and fired tear gas and rubber bullets, the statement says.

-Singh, the Meerut police superintendent, said the police and paramilitary personnel around Lisari Gate that day were armed with AK-47 rifles, pistols and chilli bombs.
+Singh, the Meerut police superintendent, said the police and paramilitary personnel around Lisari Gate that day were armed with AK-47 rifles, pistols and chili bombs.

-Human Rights Watch has said Indian police have used “unnecessary, deadly force” in controlling the protests.

 At a hospital in Meerut, two paramilitary policemen being treated said they were injured when fired at by protesters last Friday.
 A doctor said they had been treated for bullet injuries on the leg and forearm.